avatar

 About Me

-I received my M.S. in Statistics at University of Washington (UW) in March 2025.
-My research at UW with Adrian E. Raftery focused on modeling time series based on Bayesian hierarchical models and Bayesian Model Averaging, applied to global temperature forecast.
+Before this at University of Washington, I worked with Adrian E. Raftery focused on modeling time series based on Bayesian hierarchical models and Bayesian Model Averaging, applied to global temperature forecast.
 Additionally, I worked with Abel Rodriguze on a one-dimensional factor analysis model, the Probit Unfolding Model, aimed at estimating individual ideology over time from binary preference data.

 Manuscripts